 In general, motorcyclists in Arizona have the same rights and duties of care as other motor vehicle drivers.
 There are, however, state statutes specifically regarding motorcycling.
 Understanding the Arizona’s motorcycle laws can help keep you out of legal trouble, as well as help you know when you could be liable for an accident.
 A few basic Arizona motorcycle laws are as follows:

-Note that in most cases a defendant could not hold your lack of helmet wearing against you during a motorcycle injury claim.
-Since Arizona law does not mandate that you wear a helmet, the defendant could not use this as proof of your own comparative fault for your head or brain injuries.
-This would only be a viable strategy if you broke a law by failing to wear a helmet.
+Note that in most motorcycle accident cases a defendant could not hold your lack of helmet wearing against you during a motorcycle injury claim.
+Since Arizona law does not mandate that you wear a helmet, the defendant could not use this as proof of your own comparative fault for your head or traumatic brain injuries.
+Our Phoenix motorcycle accident lawyers advise that this would only be a viable strategy if you broke a law by failing to wear a helmet.

 Everyone knows how much more vulnerable you are on a motorcycle compared to a passenger vehicle; on two wheels, one pothole or improperly taken turn can spell disaster.
 The susceptibility to head injuries, especially when not wearing a helmet, is the most significant danger.
 Research shows that wearing a helmet is 37 percent effective for preventing fatal head injuries.
 In Arizona alone, the National Highway Traffic Safety Administration estimates the 38 fatalities were prevented by helmet use and another 32 could have prevented if 100 percent of the riders wore a helmet.